top of page

 • “They have sensory issues.”

-This model considers what is ‘wrong’ with the person rather than the access needs of each individual based on their disability.
+This model emphasizes what is ‘wrong’ with the individual rather than addressing their access needs based on their disability.

 Social Model of Disabilities

-As the facts about disabilities suggest, there are multiple barriers that prevent the full participation of disabled individuals in society.
+Conversely, various barriers hinder the full participation of disabled individuals in society.

-As the understanding of disabilities increases in society, we are shifting from a medical model to a social one.
-We are viewing the lack of access as the problem, not an individual's disability.
+As our understanding of disabilities evolves, society is shifting from a medical model to a social perspective.
+We are beginning to recognize the lack of access as the central issue, rather than viewing an individual's disability as the problem.

 Disability Advocates

-A disability rights advocate is someone who actively works to advance the rights of disabled individuals.
+A disability rights advocate actively works to promote the rights of disabled individuals.
+While many disability advocates contribute to the movement, here are a few examples:

-She also draws on her professional experience in Disabled Persons Organizations (DPOs) to raise awareness of systemic ableism and challenge oppressive structures.
+Carly Fox is a queer, disabled, and neurodivergent disability advocate who draws upon her personal experiences with physical and psychosocial disabilities, as well as her neurodivergence.
+She uses her professional experience in Disabled Persons Organizations (DPOs) to raise awareness about systemic ableism and challenge oppressive structures.

 Book a Free Consultation With Blue Sky Learning